Introduction

 Pathophysiology

-• Superior defect: This occurs when the orifice of the superior vena cava overrides the atrial septum above the oval fossa (the remnant of the foreman ovale) and drains both the left and right atria.
-The superior sinus venosus defect and a partial anomalous connection of the right superior pulmonary vein to the superior vena cava often occur together.[8]
+- Sinus venosus defect: This condition includes both superior and inferior types, neither of which involves the true membranous septum.
+A superior defect occurs when the orifice of the superior vena cava (SVC) overrides the atrial septum above the oval fossa (the remnant of the foramen ovale) and drains into both the left and right atria.
+The superior sinus venosus defect is often associated with a partial anomalous connection of the right superior pulmonary vein to the SVC.
+An inferior defect occurs when the orifice of the inferior vena cava overrides both atria.
+The inferior sinus venosus defect may be accompanied by an anomalous connection of the right inferior pulmonary vein to the inferior vena cava.
+The inferior defect is less common than the superior defect.[8]

 History and Physical